 Authors should include any non-standard abbreviations that are used throughout the article.
 Do not include well-known abbreviations (e.g., NCBI, EMBL, DNA, RNA) and do not use non-standard abbreviations for organism names.
 Species and subspecies names must be fully spelled out on first use as binomials (genus name and species epithet) or trinomials (genus name, species epithet subsp. subspecific epithet).
 Following first usage, the genus name may be abbreviated by using the first letter of the genus name, followed by a period and the epithets.

-Introduction (Heading 1)
+Rationale (Heading 1)

-[1][2][2][3][3–8][9][10,11][12]Authors are expected to provide readers with brief, high-level description of the source organism and the rationale for its selection for sequencing.
-It should be written in such a manner as to capture a reader’s attention.
-It should also indicate whether or not the organism is part of a larger genomic survey project.
+The Betaproteobacteria are often the numerically dominant group in freshwater lakes [1].
+Freshwater Betaproteobacteria have been classified into seven broad monophyletic lineages based on 16s rRNA gene sequences [2], one of which exclusively contains freshwater members of the family Methylophilaceae [2].
+Freshwater 16s rRNA gene sequences within the Methylophilaceae fall into two clusters [2], known as LD28 and PRD01a011 [3].
+Members of the LD28 group are "typical" freshwater bacteria, showing both persistence and abundance across lakes in Europe [3–8] and Asia [9].
+The LD28 group is also closely related to the marine OM43 group of the Methylophilaceae [10,11].
+Isolates of both LD28 and PRD01a001B have recently been obtained [12], revealing these microbes to be psychrophilic methylotrophs with small cell sizes and streamlined genomes (<2 Mb).

+This publication describes one single-cell genome (SAG) and seven metagenome-assembled genomes (MAGs) for freshwater members of the Methylophilaceae from two lakes in Wisconsin, United States.
+These genomes are part of two larger sequencing projects.
+Single-cell genomes were collected in 2009, and selected to represent common and abundant freshwater bacteria.
+Metagenomes were collected at numerous time-points from 2005 to 2013 as part of a long-term monitoring project under the auspices of the National Science Foundation's Long-Term Ecological Research program.
+All genomes were sequenced and assembled through the United States Department of Energy's Joint Genome Institute (US-DoE-JGI).
+Metagenome-assembled genomes (MAGs) were also binned by the JGI.

 Organism Information (Heading 1)